Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Existence of VT-BR-DUE and BR-DUE

-\cite{existence} use the same set of notations as presented in Section \ref{subsecSRDCDUE} to establish the existence of simultaneous route-and-departure choice dynamic user equilibrium.
-In that paper, the effective path travel delay is expressed as the sum of two functions, i.e., for any $(i,\,j)\in\mathcal{W}$,
+The existence of SRDT DUE is shown in \cite{existence}.
+In that paper, the effective path delay is expressed in the same way as we did in Section \ref{secaltcost}.
+That is, for any $(i,\,j)\in\mathcal{W}$,

-where $t$ denotes the departure time, and $\tau_p(t)$ denotes the path exit time corresponding to departure time $t$.
-The specific form of effective path delay given in \eqref{cost} is now instantiated with

-The invocation of functions $\phi_{ij}(\cdot)$ and $\psi_{ij}(\cdot)$ is for the ease of analysis.
-The combination of the two functions can represent rather general travel cost functions including not only those of the form \eqref{cost}, but also the following cost function frequently employed in the DTA literature.